ibm-cloud-architecture/devasset-vpc-networking/README.md

 ## Deploy Basic Networking for IBM Cloud VPC with Terraform

-Deploy a VPC with multiple subnets, ACLs, gateway and virtual servers with security groups using Terraform.
+Deploy a VPC with multiple subnets, public and private load balancers, ACLs, public gateway, and virtual servers with security groups using Terraform.

 ### Architecture